 Before driving to the nearby gardens, we stopped in Černý Orel (The Black Eagle) for lunch.
 It is well known for its tasty microbrews and excellent cuisine.

 The 300-year-old historic building was once a pharmacy.
-You can stay in their guesthouse or hotel, arrange a visit to their brewery or try the handmade chocolates they produce.
+You can stay in their guesthouse or hotel, arrange a visit to their brewery, or try the handmade chocolates they produce.
 We bought a small assortment of chocolates and shared them later that night.
-We should have bought more; they were excellent!
+I regret not buying more; they were excellent!

 Kroměříž Archbishop’s Gardens

-After lunch, it was time to enjoy Kromeriz’s legendary flowers.
-The Archbishop established a private ornamental garden in the 17th century, but now it’s open to the public.
+After lunch, it was time to enjoy Kromeriz’s legendary flower gardens.
+The archbishop established a private ornamental garden in the 17th century, but now it’s open to the public.
 The garden features fountains and statues, a collection of unusual trees and plants, meandering paths, and ornamental flower gardens with symmetrical designs.
 The designs change every year, but I wonder how much people notice, considering the impressive centerpiece.

 A 244-meter colonnade runs along one side of the garden, and it is said that you can stand at one end and speak to someone at the other end in a normal voice.
 We tried it but didn’t have much success.
 Rather than try to make it work, we climbed a nearby staircase and found ourselves on the roof of the colonnade.
 It offered a fabulous view of the patterns of flowers and pathways, plus the occasional Greek or Roman god for accent.